parallax background

 Sustainability

 In producing an essential mineral, lime, we recognize that our operations have an impact on the environment.
 The goal of our company is to operate all our sites in an environmentally responsible manner.
-Our operations are accredited to ISO 14001:2004, the environmental management standard (Certificate Number EMS 59687).
+Our operations are accredited to ISO 14001:2004, the environmental management standard (Certificate Number EMS 59687), as well as ISO 50001:2018, the Energy standard (certificate number ENMS 776791).

 This, however, does not demonstrate the extent of the commitment to the environment made by Singleton Birch in terms of delivering best practices and activities over and above legislation or planning requirements.
 We continue to evaluate a range of sustainability projects to create benefits for both people and planet, as part of our overall ESG (environmental, social, and governance) strategy.
 Other examples of investments to improve our sustainability are listed below.